CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_InfantandToddlerNutrition_mealtime_fingers_spoons_forks_cups_html.md

 * Most babies can swallow a spoonful of pureed foods without choking when they are around 6 months old.
 * Babies can start to use a spoon by themselves at around 10 to 12 months old.
 * Your child will continue to get better at using tools like spoons and forks.
-Give your child a chance to use spoons and forks—even if it is messy.
+Give your child a chance to use spoons and forksaÌ‚â‚¬â€�even if it is messy.

 ![An older infant drinking from a cup.](/nutrition/infantandtoddlernutrition/images/hands-cups.jpg?_=78991 "hands-cups")